bougou/alertmanager-webhook-adapter/README.md

 This project already builtin supports two languages, `en` for english, `zh` for chinese.
 It defaults to `en` if `--tmpl-lang` is not specified.

 > The `--tmpl-lang` only impacts which files will be loaded, it does not care the contents of the files.

+## How AlertInstance is determined?

+The default notification templates will try its best to print the alert instance information for each alert.
+The alert instance is determined from the labels of the alerts.

+The following labels are sought by priority order and choosed as "alert instance" if the label is found.

+- `alertinstance`
+- `instance`
+- `node`
+- `nodename`
+- `host`
+- `hostname`
+- `ip`

+In prometheus, most metrics may provide `instance` label, but its value may not be suitable for alert information.
+Then, I recommend to use PromQL function [`label_join`](https://prometheus.io/docs/prometheus/latest/querying/functions/#label_join) to construct an  `alertinstance` label when writing alert rules.